Walnut Creek Visitation Lawyers

 Even if you are not on a reunification plan, you may still be entitled to visitation with your child.

 If I'm Going Through a Section 366.26 Hearing, Can I Still Have Visitation?

 A Section 366.26 hearing is held to develop a permanent placement plan for your child.
 While the proceeding is pending, the court can still allow visitation.
 At The Law Offices of Johnson & Johnson, we will develop and present a compelling case on your behalf to advocate for contact between you and your child.

 Reach Out to Our Firm for Help with Your Visitation Matter

-Our lawyers recognize the importance of visitation between you and your child during a dependency case.
+Our Walnut Creek visitation attorneys recognize the importance of visitation between you and your child during a dependency case.
 We will work hard to protect your rights and future interests.